fhir-schema/fhir-schema-codegen/README.md

 1. **Type-Schema Transformation**: Converts FHIR structure definitions into type-schema format, which provides a flat and denormalized representation of FHIR resources for easier data access.

 2. **Template-Based Generation**: Uses generators to transform the type-schema into language-specific models for each supported language (TypeScript, C#, Python, etc.).
-Generator inherits from base [Generator](src/generator.ts) class and implements `generate()` method to produce target language code based on type-schema (see [./src/generators/typescript/index.ts](./src/generators/typescript/index.ts))

 Supports **custom template-based generators** allowing you to add new language support, customize the output format of available generators, and implement language-specific features.